nighres/nighres/doc/levelsets.rst

 Levelsets
 ==========

-What is a levelset and why is Nighres using it (link to func for creating it)
+.. todo:: What is a levelset and why is Nighres using it, example of creating levelset using :func:`nighres.surface.probability_to_levelset`